paveledits/Writeups/DiceCTF 2026/crypto-dot/Writeup.md

 nc dot.chals.dicec.tf 1337
 ```

-and a Python challenge package with the SNARG code, the circuit, and `crs.bin`.
+and a [tar.gz archive](https://github.com/paveledits/Writeups/blob/main/DiceCTF%202026/crypto-dot/crypto_dot.tar.gz) with the SNARG code, the circuit, and `crs.bin`.

 The server asks for random 64-bit additions.
 For each round it expects: